Romero Britto:

 About Romero Britto

-Romero Britto: Always the sun in the heart
+Romero Britto: Always Sunshine in the Heart

 Through his multi-coloured cheerful paintings and sculptures, the Brazilian artist, born in 1963, fills the lives of his many collectors with joy and hope.
-Celebrities like Steffi Graf and André Agassi as well as many actors and the Kennedy clan or Barack Obama are just a few of many of Romero Britto's customers.
+Celebrities like Steffi Graf and André Agassi, as well as many actors and the Kennedy clan or Barack Obama, are just a few of many of Romero Britto's customers.
 This is not surprising, since the works of the Pop Art artist are directly related to the pioneers of this style, Roy Lichtenstein and Andy Warhol.